1.5 Factors modifying tuberculosis epidemiology

 1.5.3 HIV infection

 Immunodeficiency induced by HIV infection is a major risk factor for progression to active TB and has a considerable impact on the epidemiology of TB.
-While the lifetime risk of developing active TB in the general population is 5 to 10% after infection with M. tuberculosis, this risk is approximately 10% per year in persons co-infected with HIV and M. tuberculosis.
-Approximately 8% of incident TB cases in the world are among HIV-infected persons (highest in the WHO African Region, more than 50% in parts of southern Africa) [4] Citation 4.
+While the lifetime risk of developing active TB in the general population is 5 to 10% after infection with M. tuberculosis, this risk is approximately 10% per year in people with co-infection HIV and M. tuberculosis.
+Approximately 8% of incident TB cases in the world are among people with HIV infection (highest in the WHO African Region, more than 50% in parts of southern Africa) [4] Citation 4.
 World Health Organization.
 Global Tuberculosis Report 2021.
 Geneva: World Health Organization; 2021.

 https://apps.who.int/iris/rest/bitstreams/1379788/retrieve